By Karen A. Soukiasian

 Your leash is like a telephone line to your dog.
 You are constantly sending messages to them…make sure your messages are simple, clear and without any apprehension.
 Be aware, your puppy will be watching you for cues.
 If you are relaxed, your pup will be relaxed.

 Never, ever, use a retractable leash!
 If you have one, throw it away.
-Not only do they make walking your dog properly and under control a joke, you look like you’re casting them out, reeling them in and trolling, as if you are fishing.
+Not only do they make walking your dog properly and under control a joke, but you also look like you’re casting them out, reeling them in and trolling, as if you are fishing.

 First and foremost, they are dangerous!
 Most “reputable” retractable leashes will have warnings on the package or the device.

 A 6-foot, preferably leather leash is what nearly all dog trainers recommend.
-Most dog training classes require a 6-foot leash, and do not allow the use of retractable leashes.
+Most dog training classes require a 6-foot leash and do not allow the use of retractable leashes.
 A 6-foot leash offers the dog enough of a radius to explore or take care of business; yet, it still affords you control.

 Now, you are ready to desensitize your puppy to their new look.
 Before you try to walk them with the leash…and because their first instinct normally is to park their butt and balk, allow them time to adjust to the weight and feel of the collar and leash.

 Again, under strict supervision, attach your puppy to the collar and allow them to drag the leash around the house and yard.
-At first they may hesitate.
+At first, they may hesitate.
 Ignore them.
 Let them learn to cope with these contraptions they will be wearing for the rest of their life.

 After you see that they are comfortable with their leash dragging behind them, without any fanfare pick up the end and follow them.
 You have just put a new “feel” on the connection between you and your dog.
 Do not pull on the leash…just follow them and then start to walk around them.